 African mysteries worth reading

-Michael and Joanne Hichens write a monthly column Africa Scene in The Big Thrill in which they interview a contemporary writer who is African or whose setting is Africa.
+Michael writes a monthly column Africa Scene in The Big Thrill in which he interviews a contemporary writer who is African or whose setting is Africa.
 You can read their latest column here.

 All of the recent articles plus other articles on other international writers can be found here.